-The liable parties might try to diminish the harm you’ve suffered.
+The negligent parties might try to diminish the harm you’ve suffered.
 Our lawyers can help you fight back.
-Contact our experienced attorneys in Jacksonville today to learn more about how we can help calculate the value of your claim.
+Contact our experienced attorneys in Jacksonville to learn more about how we can help calculate the value of your claim.

 What Types of Damages Are Available to Victims of Medical Malpractice?

 The money you’ll recover in a medical malpractice lawsuit is called “damages.”
-Victims in medical malpractice lawsuits are entitled to damages for their economic (financial) losses.
+Victims in this type of lawsuit are entitled to damages for their economic (financial) losses.
 They can also recover non-economic damages for personal and emotional suffering.

-At Baggett Law Personal Injury Lawyers, our team will fight to recover fair compensation for:
+Our team will fight to obtain fair compensation for:

 - Current and past medical expenses